johnno1962/HotReloading/README.md

 and remote control.
-This script also patches your project slightly to add the required `"-Xlinker -interposable"` "Other Linker Flags" so you will have to run the project a second time after adding the `HotReloading` package and and the script build phase for hot reloading to start working.
+This script also patches your project slightly to add the required `"-Xlinker -interposable"` "Other Linker Flags" so you will have to run the project a second time after adding the `HotReloading` package and the script build phase for hot reloading to start working.

-Consult the REAME of the [InjectionIII](https://github.com/johnno1962/InjectionIII) project for more information in paticular how to use it to inject `SwiftUI` using the [HotSwiftUI](https://github.com/johnno1962/HotSwiftUI) protocol extension.
+Consult the README of the [InjectionIII](https://github.com/johnno1962/InjectionIII) project for more information in particular how to use it to inject `SwiftUI` using the [HotSwiftUI](https://github.com/johnno1962/HotSwiftUI) protocol extension.
 It's the same code but you no longer need to download or run the app and the project is selected automatically.